RajeshPatkarInstitute/RpISE-Terminal/README.md

 * [download latest Pre-release v0.1.2](https://github.com/RajeshPatkarInstitute/RpISE-Terminal/releases/tag/v0.1.2)

-## The API has cursor as it's central actor.
+## The API offers communication semantics for interacting with the cursor as a central abstraction.
 ## void rubs(void)

-    This function rubs and clears the screen.
+    Request the cursor to clear the screen, and move to position 1,1 after completing the task.**rubs** is short form for **Rub** **S**creen.

 ## void rite(char ch)

-    This function prints its argument at the current location of the cursor on the screen.
+    Request the cursor to print the given character *ch* at it's current location and move to the subsequent location.
 ## void raze(void)

-    This function hides the character being displayed at the current location of the cursor on the screen.
+    Request the cursor to write space character at the current location and move to the subsequent location.

 ## void hide(void)

-    This function makes the cursor invisible.
+    Request the cursor to hide itself

 ## void show(void)

-    This function makes the cursor visible.
+    Request the cursor to show itself

 ## void fcol(enum Color foreground)

-    This function sets the foreground color for the characters to be displayed on the screen.
+   Request the cursor to set the foreground color of the characters it writes.

 ## void bcol(enum Color background)

-    This function sets the background color for the characters to be displayed on the screen.
+   Request the cursor to set te background color of the characters it writes.

 ## void wait(unsigned int secs)

-    This function changes the state of the current thread to blocked state.
-    The thread stays blocked or is in waiting for atleast the amount of seconds specified in the argument.
+   Request the cursor to wait for a stipulated number of seconds before it is ready to work again.

 ## void move(int x, int y)

-    This function moves the cursor to the location specified in the argument.
+   Request the cursor to move to a given screen location.

 ## int read(void)

    This function reads a key from the keyboard.
 Pressing Enter is not required after the data entry.
    The key entered is not echoed on the screen.

 ## int reed(void)